hyperspy/hyperspy/doc/user_guide/io.rst

     <Image, title: SE, dimensions: (|100, 75)>,
     <EDSSEMSpectrum, title: EDX, dimensions: (100, 75|1095)>]

-The loaded array energy dimention can by forced to be larger than the data recorded by setting the 'cutoff_at_kV' kwarg to higher value:
+The loaded array energy dimension can by forced to be larger than the data recorded by setting the 'cutoff_at_kV' kwarg to higher value:

 .. code-block:: python